moeC137/video-recutter/readme.md

 while read -ra line; do for word in "${line[@]}"; do videogrep --input input.mp4 --output $word.mp4 --max-clips 1 --search "\b${word}\b"; done; done < text_test_file.txt

+stitching everything in the folder together in ffmpeg: for f in *.mp4 ; do echo file \'$f\' >> list.txt; done && ffmpeg -f concat -safe 0 -i list.txt -c copy stitched-video.mp4 && rm list.txt

+(it doses in in alphabetcal order....so i need to add a counter to the naming in the videograp loop)

 Workflow: